CardboardDog/Rosie-Lang/README.md

 # Rosie
-Rosie is a compiled and object-oriented programming language designed to be simpler than c++, without loosing preformance.
+Rosie is a compiled and object-oriented programming language designed to be simpler than c++, without loosing performance.
 For example, a simple hello world in c++ requires:
 ```
 #include <iostream>
 int main(){